 - supplying ORCID during submission as well as in the JMIR review form also ensures that users get Karma Credits for authoring and reviewing services.

-- if you have multiple user accounts at JMIR, supplying the same ORCID in each user profile will help us to link the users together.
-For example, some users have different email addresses and multiple JMIR user accounts.
+- if you have multiple user accounts at JMIR, supplying the same ORCID in each user profile will (virtually) merge the user accounts.
+Some users have different email addresses and multiple JMIR user accounts e.g. as a result of review requests which created a new user with a different email address.
 While we won't physically delete any of these accounts, entering an ORCID for each user account will ensure that a user sees all his reviewing and author and editorial tasks in one user account.
 Sometimes authors want to check the status of their manuscript and accidentally login with a different user account, and are then confused if they don't see the paper they submitted (See also I can't find my paper I submitted).
 Entering an ORCID will help to aggregate information across different user accounts and link it back to one individual.
+See also I have multiple user profiles and want to merge/combine them (e.g. to get all karma credits).
+How do I delete/merge my old user profiles?

 If you are a submitting author, we highly recommend to ask your co-authors for their ORCIDs and add them to the metadata form on or shortly after submission, see Where do I enter the ORCIDs of my coauthors?